tonight-halfmoon/freebsd-on-T530/System.Configurations/network/readme.md

 In my case, it is `iwn`

 ## Find out the firmware of the network device
 Search for the exact name of the interface firmware.
-Once found you can easily find out what to choose to be loaded from the followin step
+Once found you can easily find out what to choose to be loaded from the following step

 ## Check the guide on which driver necessary to load by evaluating